-- A regular TA newsletter with news, events and opportunities
+- A regular TA e-newsletter with news, events and opportunities.

-- Free guides and articles on a range of topics of interest to all writers, including Copyright and Moral Rights, Libel, and Publishing Contracts.
+- Free guides and articles on a range of topics of interest to all writers, including Copyright and Permissions, Fee-Based Assignments and Publishing Contracts.

-- Free Guide to Author Commissioned Translations.
-This guide is available to non-members for £10.
+- Free Guide to Author-Commissioned Translations.
+This guide is available to non-members for £2.

-Don't forget that SoA members are entitled to unlimited, personal advice from the SoA advisory team.
+Don't forget that TA members are always entitled to unlimited advice and vetting of individual contracts from the SoA advisory team.

 For further advice Ask An Advisor or contact Catherine Fuller